grzegorznowak/ansible-server-performance-assessment/README.md

 When ran on a fresh host, it will give you a sense of what the baseline performance is and does it meet your goals.

-Note the project is in it's very early days, and it's only solving immediate requirements as meet by the ops team going forward.
+Note the project is in it's very early days, and it's only solving immediate requirements as met by the ops team going forward.
 Will be happy to expand onto more systems and cases with your help.

 ### The catalyst